aureathabet/ai-school-tech-writer/README.md

-## Code Review Summary
+## Code Review

 ### Workflow File Changes (`.github/workflows/update_readme.yaml`)

 1. **Trigger Events**:
-   - Added `synchronize` and `reopened` events to trigger the workflow.
+   - The workflow now also triggers on `synchronize` and `reopened` events, broadening the scope for automation.
+This ensures the workflow runs in more scenarios where pull requests are updated.

 2. **Job Execution Condition**:
-   - Changed the condition to run the job if the pull request is not merged (`github.event.pull_request.merged == false`).
+   - The job is now set to run if the pull request is not merged (`github.event.pull_request.merged == false`).
+This change ensures that the README updates and code reviews are performed before merging, which is typically when they are most needed.

 3. **Environment Variables**:
-   - Added `PR_BRANCH_NAME` to the list of environment variables passed to the Python script.
+   - Added `PR_BRANCH_NAME` to the list of environment variables.
+This allows the automation scripts to know the branch name of the pull request, which is useful for updating the README in the correct branch.

 ### Main Script Changes (`main.py`)

 1. **Environment Variable Extraction**:
-   - Added extraction of `PR_BRANCH_NAME`.
+   - The script now extracts the `PR_BRANCH_NAME` from the environment variables, allowing it to know the branch name of the pull request.

 2. **Conditional Code Review**:
-   - Added condition to check if the only changed file is `README.md`.
-If not, perform the code review and update the README in the existing PR branch.
+   - The script now checks if the only changed file is `README.md`.
+If so, it skips adding code review comments to avoid unnecessary comments when only the README is updated.

+3. **README Update**:
+   - The `update_readme_in_existing_pr` function now uses the `PR_BRANCH_NAME` to update the README directly in the existing PR branch.

 ### Utility Script Changes (`utility.py`)

 1. **Review Prompt**:
-   - Updated the review prompt to exclude README update suggestions.
+   - The review prompt was updated to exclude README update suggestions.
+This helps in focusing the review comments on actual code changes.

 2. **Update README Function**:
-   - Modified `update_readme_in_existing_pr` to dynamically fetch the latest `README.md` SHA from the PR branch.
+   - The `update_readme_in_existing_pr` function was modified to dynamically fetch the latest `README.md` SHA from the PR branch.
+This ensures the script is always working with the latest version of the file.

 3. **New Functions**:
-   - Added `get_pr_labels` to retrieve labels associated with a PR.
+   - `get_pr_labels`: Retrieves labels associated with a PR.
-   - Added `merge_pull_request` to merge a specified PR.
+   - `merge_pull_request`: Merges a specified PR using the chosen method (merge, squash, or rebase).
-   - Added `notify_user_for_merge` to notify the user when the PR is ready to be merged.
+   - `notify_user_for_merge`: Notifies the user when the PR is ready to be merged.

 ### Commit Messages

-- The commit messages are clear and reflect the changes made in the code.
+- The commit messages are clear and descriptive, reflecting the changes made in the code.
 They include additions and updates to the workflow, new functions for future automation features, and fine-tuning of prompts and conditions.

----

 ## Updated README Content